-The College of Bishops, in consultation with others, will consider the needs of the Diocese and recommend to Diocesan Council how to redeploy proceeds and any income earned thereon for creating new forms of ministry.
+The College of Bishops, in consultation with others, will consider the needs of the Diocese and recommend to Synod Council how to redeploy proceeds and any income earned thereon for creating new forms of ministry.
 These recommendations can include making loans or grants to:

 - create ministry initiatives, initiating non-traditional ministry strategies

 - create an endowment fund whose income is for supporting new forms of ministry